hsnlab/escape/escape/doc/source/index.rst

     $ apt-get install -y neo4j=2.2.7
     $ apt-mark hold neo4j

-In extreme cases, e.g. the `install_dep.sh` ran into an error, you should install these dependencies one by one according to your OS, distro or development environment.
+In extreme cases, e.g. the `install_dep.sh` ran into an error, these dependencies should be installed one by one according to the used OS, distro or development environment.
-For that you can check the steps in the install script and/or the online documentations referenced in entry 4. of the previous subsection.
+For that follow the steps in the install script and/or the online documentations referenced in entry 4. of the previous subsection.

 In case of the additional DO functionality other required programs (OpenYuma, click, neo4j, etc.),